Wudker/Booklight/README.md

 # BookLight

-## Description

-BookLight Clip is a compact LED reading light designed to be attached directly to a book.
-The device is intended to provide simple local illumination for reading in low-light conditions without using a large desk lamp.

-## Features

-* Compact clip-on design
-* LED-based page illumination
-* Lightweight mechanical structure
-* Print-in-place clip
-* Easy attachment to a book cover or pages

-## Status
-Working prototype.

-Future improvements:
-* redesigned 3D printed spring and enclosure,
-* more ergonomic clip mechanism.

 ![Prototype](Prototype/Hardware/Photo/booklight.jpg)

+BookLight is a compact clip-on LED lamp designed for reading in low-light conditions.
+Its lightweight, print-in-place structure can be attached directly to a book cover or pages, providing local illumination without a larger desk lamp.
+The project combines a simple LED circuit with a custom 3D-printed clip and spring mechanism.

+## Technologies

+`LED lighting` `CAD` `3D printing` `Print-in-place design` `Mechanical prototyping`

+## Usage and development status

+Attach the clip to the book cover or a small group of pages and position the LED above the reading area.
+The current version is a functional prototype.
+Future improvements include a redesigned printed spring, a more ergonomic clip mechanism and a refined enclosure.